FAQ

 We have games that run on iPad, Android, Mac, Windows and Chromebook but as of now not all games run on all operating systems.
 We are continually updating our support.
 We aim to have all games running on iPad, Android, Windows and Mac.
 See details below.

-• iPad: We have 13 games for iPad – Aztech: The Story Begins, Aztech: Meet the Maya, Aztech: Empiric Empire, Counting by Two Languages, Fish Lake Adventure, Fish Lake Beginnings, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp Premium Edu, Making Camp:Bilingual, Math: The Universal Language AR, Math: The Universal Language Lakota.
+• iPad: We have 11 games for iPad – Aztech: The Story Begins, Aztech: Meet the Maya, Aztech: Empiric Empire, Fish Lake Adventure, Fish Lake Beginnings, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp Premium Edu, Making Camp:Bilingual, and Math: The Universal Language Lakota.
 You can find a description of each game here.

 • Windows/ Mac: We have 8 games playable on Mac or Windows computers – Spirit Lake and Fish Lake are installed on your computer.
 AzTech: The Story Begins, Forgotten Trail, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp: Bilingual, Making Camp Dakota: Past and Present, can all be played in a browser.